olibob/blog/_posts/2014-05-18-git-webhooks-made-easy.md

 Krum Stoilov and Borislav Peev have done a fantastic job to make a complicated endeavour ... quite easy.

 My server is running Fedora (yeah, I like it risky), so don't be alarmed by the error when you create the ssh keys.
-Go to */usr/share/httpd/* and create a *.ssh* directory and `chmod 600 .ssh`.
+Go to */usr/share/httpd/* and create a *.ssh* directory and `chown -R apache:apache .ssh && chmod 600 .ssh`.

 Once your done, a simple git push from your workstation is going to update your website on your server.
 Isn't it great to be lazy?